UMass-RC/unity-docs/docs/transition.md

 ## Onboarding Live Sessions

 To ensure a smooth transition from the Shared Cluster to Unity, we will hold two online workshops on accessing Unity, data transfer and storage, and running jobs.
-Both workshops will take place on Zoom (links follow each description below).
-Recordings and slides will be available [on this page](/transition.html) after the workshops for review or if you can’t attend live.
+Links to the recordings and slides follow each workshop description.

 ### Unity Onboarding Workshop Part 1: Access and Data Storage (March 31, 2023)